benfjohnson/developer-dot/_posts/2017-01-5-from-rest-v1-to-rest-v2.md

   }
 }
 ```
-This has been included in the voiding documents section because if you wanted to cancel such an adjustment to the transaction you'd make a void request with the parameter `AdjustmentCancelled` for your `code` in place of `DocVoided` used above.
+This has been included with voiding documents because if you wanted to cancel such an adjustment to the transaction you'd make a void request with the parameter `AdjustmentCancelled` for your `code` in place of `DocVoided` used above.
+Find the full list of potential `code` [parameters and their actions here](http://developer.avalara.com/avatax/voiding-documents/).

 #### Address Validation